 The expected volatility is based on historical volatility; the expected life is based on historical option exercise trends; and the risk free interest rate is based on U. S. Treasury yields in effect at the time of grant for the expected life of the option.

-Share-based compensation costs related to the Plans for awards not yet recognized are \$29.2 million to be recognized over a weighted average period of 3.1 years.
+Unrecognized share-based compensation costs for stock options granted under the Plans are approximately \$28.0 million to be recognized over a weighted average period of three years.

 Employee Stock Purchase Plan